Alice in Wonderland: Simple Tasks Showing Complete Reasoning Breakdown in State-Of-the-Art Large Language Models: Methods Experiment Setup

-Following a number of works that attempt to test capabilities and identify weak spots of current LLMs, we were looking for a simple problem setting that would allow us to test a model's ability to perform basic reasoning with a common sense character.
-We looked into tasks presented to elementary school students of age 7-10 on the level of math Olympiads composed for young children.
-Solving such tasks does not require sophisticated knowledge, but already contains challenges that are not entirely trivial and have to be solved by carefully applying various forms of basic reasoning.

-Taking inspiration from those problems and aiming for even simpler settings, we arrived at a very simple problem template that can be easily solved using common sense reasoning but is not entirely straightforward, of the following form: \textit{\textbf{"Alice has $N$ brothers and she also has $M$ sisters.
+\textbf{AIW Problem.} To measure models' sensitivity to problem irrelevant variations and thus probe the zero-shot generalization, we use following problem template: \textit{\textbf{"Alice has $N$ brothers and she also has $M$ sisters.
 How many sisters does Alice's brother have?"}}.
-The problem - we call it here \textbf{"AIW problem"} - has a simple common sense solution which assumes all sisters and brothers in the problem setting share the same parents.
-The correct response $C$ - number of sisters - is easily obtained by calculating $M + 1$ (Alice and her sisters), which immediately gives the number of sisters Alice's brother has.
+The problem has a simple common sense solution which assumes all sisters and brothers in the problem setting share the same parents.
+The correct response $C$ - number of sisters - is easily obtained by calculating $C = M + 1$ (Alice and her sisters), which gives the number of sisters Alice's brother has.
+To create problem variations, we choose to vary natural numbers $N,M \leq 7$, obtaining AIW variations 1-4 (see Suppl.
+Tab. \ref{tab:aiw_prompt_types}) that all pose same problem using variations irrelevant for problem solving.
+The resulting variations are as following:

-Initially, we assumed that the AIW problem will pose no challenge for most of the current state-of-the-art LLMs.
-In our initial experiments, we started by looking at the problem instance with $N=4$ and $M=1$, with correct the response being $C=2$ sisters and we noticed to our surprise that on the contrary, most state-of-the-art models struggle severely to provide correct responses when confronted with the problem.
-We also noticed during early experimentation that depending on choice of $N$ and $M$ and also the ordering of brothers and sisters in the sentence, the rate of correct responses may vary substantially.